funkyfuture/inxs/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 3.4, 3.5 and 3.6.
-Check
+3. The pull request should work for Python 3.5 and 3.6.
+Check https://travis-ci.org/funkyfuture/inxs/pull_requests
-   https://travis-ci.org/funkyfuture/inxs/pull_requests
    and make sure that the tests pass for all supported Python versions.